skibooj/WSE-ETL/instruction.md

 - copy entire content of gcp.pub file to opened tab in GCP in SSH KEY 1 field and next click SAVE on the bottom

 ####   **11. create VM instance**

-- Go to Compute Engine > VM instances and click create instance
+Go to Compute Engine > VM instances and click `create instance`
 - select name
 - select the same region as in previous configurations
 - series: E2
 - Machine type: e2-medium

-- In Boot disk section click change and select:
+In Boot disk section click change and select:
 - Operating system: Ubuntu
-- Version: 20.04 LTS and now click CREATE
+- Version: 20.04 LTS

+click `CREATE`

 ####   **12. config SSH**